Tropical Storm Idalia is forecast to become a major hurricane before it hits Florida

 According to WUSF, several cities and towns including Tampa were providing residents with free sandbags to prepare for the incoming storm.

-The National Hurricane Center said it expects Idalia to cross the island nation Monday evening.
+The National Hurricane Center said it expects Idalia to cross the island nation late Monday.
 The Cuban province of Pinar del Río was under a hurricane warning, and the Isla de la Juventud was under a tropical storm warning.

 Forecasters said parts of Cuba could see as much as 4 to 6 feet of storm surge and between 4 and 10 inches of rain, which could produce flash flooding and landslides.